SECR: the UK carbon reporting legislation, explained

 Normative enables you to measure your scope 1, 2, and 3 emissions, and share the data in SECR-compliant reports.

 - UK energy use and associated GHG emissions.

 - Previous year’s figures for energy use and GHG emissions.

 “Comply or explain”

 The SECR contains a “comply or explain” clause, which allows companies to omit information when it is not feasible to collect it – if they can explain what has been excluded and why.
 They should also aim to provide complete information in the future, particularly where material aspects are concerned.
 Since the SECR was created to expand carbon reporting and energy efficiency actions, omitting information is, of course, discouraged.

-Measure, report, and reduce your company’s carbon emissions
+Calculate, report, and reduce your company’s carbon emissions

-Normative measures your company emissions and identifies hotspots.
+Normative calculates your company emissions and identifies hotspots.
 Our carbon specialists use this intelligence to create a tailored reduction plan – and a climate investment strategy for what you can’t reduce.
 Together, we ensure your business stays compliant, competitive, and equipped to reach net zero.